malberts/mediawiki-docker-compose/README.md

     wfLoadExtension( 'Parsoid', 'vendor/wikimedia/parsoid/extension.json' );

 In the URL, the `mediawiki` domain refers to the name of the `mediawiki` service in `docker-compose.yml`.

+The reason for this error is within the `mediawiki` container the default value will be "http://localhost:8080/rest.php".
+However, that default URL does not resolve from inside that container, so instead the URL must be overriden to refer to name and port visible in that container.

 As per the [documentation](https://www.mediawiki.org/wiki/Extension:VisualEditor#Linking_with_Parsoid) the extension has to be loaded explicitly because the configuration was overriden.

-The reason for this error is within the mediawiki container the default value will be "http://localhost:8080/rest.php".
-However, that URL does not resolve from inside that container, so instead the URL must be overriden to refer to name and port visible in that container.

 ## Short URL